Wassu stone circles

-Near Wassu village is located the richest site – 11 Wassu stone circles.
-These prefectly shaped stones have been erected here sometimes around 750 AD.
+Near Wassu village is located the richest site in Gambia – 11 Wassu stone circles.
+These perfectly shaped stones have been erected here sometimes around 750 AD.

 Many local people consider that stone circles have special powers and can be lethal if disturbed.
-They mention the case of excavations in the 1930s when leader of expedition and archaeologist died mysteriously.
-There are stories about stones which glow in the dark and powerful spirits lurking near these circles.
+They mention the case of excavations in the 1930s when the leader of the expedition and archaeologist died mysteriously.
+There are stories about stones that glow in the dark and powerful spirits lurking near these circles.

 This adds charm to Wassu stone circles and certainly has helped to preserve these stones throughout the centuries.